Mohamab29/task-board/README.md

 ```

-After opening the folder in VS Code , right click on the index.html folder and then click on open with live server after that your default browser will pop-up with the website being fully live locally on your machine .
+After opening the folder in VS Code , right click on the index.html folder and then click on open with live server after that your default browser will pop-up with the website being fully live locally on your machine.

 ## :memo: License ##

-This project is under license from Apache 2.0 .
+This project is under license from Apache 2.0.
 For more details, see the [LICENSE](LICENSE) file.